vishwajeet457/task-manager-api/README.md

  -  Token does not expire
  -  For every login request a new token is issued, but it is not being kept in DB.
+ - While running in docker, your db needs to be accessible from the container environment